Another week and another recipe to share. This week I'm going to share something a bit different, no sweet treats this week.

 The buns texture reminds me a bit of brioche.
 Yum yum yum!

 You can use this roll buns recipe for both sweet and savoury.
 In fact I used the same one for my apple cinnamon roll buns, except that I used more honey for those.

 This super fluffy roll buns recipe is a keeper.
 You will not need other, I promise.

 Ok let's talk about the second hero of this delish beauty.
 The pesto.

-For this recipe I'm using my homemade pesto but with slight tweaks.
+For this recipe I'm using my walnut basil pesto but with slight tweaks.
 This is a family recipe from Marco's family.
 You can use yours, no problem at all.